 By Jonathan Foiles

-Jonathan Foiles is a lecturer at the University of Chicago School of Social Service Administration.
-He is the author of This City Is Killing Me: Community Trauma and Toxic Stress in Urban America (Belt, 2019).
+Jonathan Foiles is a lecturer at the University of Chicago Crown Family School of Social Work, Policy, and Practice.
+He is the author of This City Is Killing Me: Community Trauma and Toxic Stress in Urban America (Belt Publishing, 2019).

 Sign up for our newsletter and receive 15% off your first order!
 Use BELT15 at checkout.